-All resolutions for community projects defects are made available to Jaspersoft customers and community members at the same time through the community project release process.
+All resolutions for community project defects are made available to Jaspersoft customers and community members at the same time through the community project release process.

 If a defect is identified in a commercial product, Jaspersoft Technical Support will log the defect and work with the engineering team to address it in an upcoming release.
 Scheduling of the defect’s resolution will be based on severity and priority.

-Jaspersoft may, at their discretion, provide a hot fix or patch outside of the scheduled release cycle if all of the following are true:
+TIBCO may, at its discretion, provide a hot fix or patch outside of the scheduled release cycle if all of the following are true:

 - The requesting customer has a Professional Premium subscription

-- The requesting customer has an Enterprise edition license
+- The requesting customer has a Jaspersoft Enterprise edition license

 - The reported defect is a high severity issue and/or impacts a significant number of customers